vojpr/Kanban-Board-Web/README.md

 # Kanban Board Web
 Website: https://kanban-online.herokuapp.com/

-Online Kanban board that lets users create account and manage their tasks.<br>
+Online Kanban board that lets users create account and manage their tasks.
+All the information is stored in database.<br>
-Built with Django.
+Built with Django and PostgreSQL.